-My fellow Trustees and I look forward to gathering in Hawaii in July for the ULC Annual Meeting.
-We are happy to report that ULC law-making activities are in full stride, at pre-pandemic levels.
-Drafting committee Spring meetings were almost all in-person.
-The ULC has weathered this unprecedented storm, while continuing the vital work of drafting and enacting Uniform Acts.
+My fellow Trustees and I look forward to gathering in Boston in July for the ULC Annual Meeting.
+We are happy to report that ULC law-making activities are going full steam ahead.
+The agenda is packed, and there are many ways we can help our country.